NexPlayer/Android-SDK/advanced.md

 #### final int TEXT\_TYPE\_3GPP\_TIMEDTEXT = 0x20 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 It indicates the contents include 3GPP timed text.

 #### final int TEXT\_TYPE\_ATSCMH\_AFD = 0x13 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 This format is not currently supported.

 #### final int TEXT\_TYPE\_ATSCMH\_BAR = 0x12 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 This format is not currently supported.

 #### final int TEXT\_TYPE\_ATSCMH\_CC = 0x11 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 This format is not currently supported.

 #### final int TEXT\_TYPE\_EXTERNAL\_TTML = 5 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 This indicates that the text type is external TTML (∗.dfxp, or the Distribution Format Exchange Profile).

 #### final int TEXT\_TYPE\_GENERAL = 1 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 This indicates general text type and requires no special processing of the text.

 #### final int TEXT\_TYPE\_NTSC\_CC\_CH1 = 0x14 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 It indicates the contents include CEA 608 closed captions on Data Channel 1 and processes the attributes accordingly.

 #### final int TEXT\_TYPE\_NTSC\_CC\_CH2 = 0x15 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 It indicates the contents include CEA 608 closed captions on Data Channel 2 and processes the attributes accordingly.

 #### final int TEXT\_TYPE\_SMI = 0x40 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 #### final int TEXT\_TYPE\_SRT = 0x41 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 #### final int TEXT\_TYPE\_SUB = 0x42 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 #### final int TEXT\_TYPE\_TTML\_TIMEDTEXT = 0x25 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 It indicates the contents include CFF timed text (TTML).

 #### final int TEXT\_TYPE\_UNKNOWN = 0 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 When the text type is unknown, NexPlayer™ doesn’t perform any special processing on the text (the same as in the case of general subtitles.)

 #### final int TEXT\_TYPE\_WEBVTT = 0x30 [static]

-This is a possiblereturnvalue for NexClosedCaption.getTextType().
+This is a possible return value for NexClosedCaption.getTextType().

 It indicates the contents include WebVTT text tracks.